Please have a look at gallant-sun-2kd4zq - CodeSandbox, which uses Tiptap.

 In cases like

-is followed by any text node, deleting the text node places the editor’s selection at the end ofExt1
+Ext1is followed by any text node, deleting the text node places the editor’s selection at the end ofExt1node’s internal content.
+Pressing Backspace in this case deletes the text withinExt1.

 I’m very sorry for not being able to present a reproduction not using Tiptap, as I only know how to use Tiptap… But the description of the behaviour should hopefully give you an overview of what the bug is about.